sunroot/sunchoke (#2)

 Plant details:

-Genus & species: Helianthus tuberosus (exception with ‘Chinese’)
+Genus & species: Helianthus tuberosus (likely exception with ‘Chinese’)

 Hardiness: Zone 4 to zone 9